 When I teach students, I begin by establishing the lesson’s purpose as it relates to the students.
 For example, math lessons do not begin with the problems in the book.
 Those problems may have no relevance.
 I make up real-life math problems.
 I even incorporate the names of students in those problems so that they can see the purpose in learning the concept.
 A high school math teacher once related to me that his students did not understand the concept of logarithms until after the most recent earthquake in Japan.
 He told them that the Richter Scale is a logarithmic scale and explained that a 7 on that scale is far more severe than a 6.
 It was then that students understood the meaning and relevance of logarithms.

 The concept of purpose, however, is bigger than a math lesson.
 When adults have lost their reason to get up in the morning or their something to look forward to, they may have lost their life’s purpose.
 When that purpose is lost, they may not live very long.
 This may be the reason that many people die shortly after retiring from a job they have worked at for many years or after the loss of a spouse they have loved deeply.
+While the prospect of some Key Equity Release money can make people elder years a lot more fruitful, there are still many factors that can make retirement and growing old rather difficult.
 For example, Mr. Rogers died soon after his show went off the air.
 Charles Schultz died on the same day that his last Peanuts cartoon appeared in the paper.
 Johnny Cash may have lived a lot longer if June Carter had not died first.
 Andy Rooney and Morley Safer both died soon after their careers on 60 Minutes were concluded.